Viking Longships - Quick Facts for Kids

 Vikings are well known for their ability to travel long distances to gather a fortune and search for better land to settle on.
-Vikings travelled on vessels called Longboats (also known as Longships or Dragon Boats).
+Vikings travelled on vessels called Longships (sometimes called Longboats or Dragon Boats).
 The ships were super-advanced during the Viking age, a skilled navigator could even reach America on one!

 Find out more about Longships with these quick facts:

 The Vikings used longships for trading, exploring and raiding.